pavan88800/systemdesign/Social scrolls infinite/RenderingLargedatasets.md

 ✔ Scrolling stays smooth, even with very large datasets.

 ✔ Users don’t notice that only a small subset is rendered at once.

+---

+## NOTES:-

+Creating many DOM elements means each one occupies memory, and that’s where the problem starts when rendering large lists.